cvusmo/blackbeard-nvim/README.md

     Restart Neovim
     Press <leader>tt (e.g., if your leader key is the default \, this would be \tt) to toggle between the dark and light themes.
-    Or enter command :BlackbeardTheme dark OR :BlackbeardTheme light You should see your Neovim colorscheme switch between the two themes!
+    Or enter command :Blackbeard dark OR :Blackbeard light You should see your Neovim colorscheme switch between the two themes!

 ---